mccright/rrl/README.md

 eBook: https://www.overdrive.com/media/5704714/the-exiled-fleet
 By [J.S.
 (Jenny) Dewes](https://www.jsdewes.com/about)

 Reading Notes: Think the "The Expanse."
-This isn't as fast-paced as the first book in "The Divide" [sci-fi](https://en.wikipedia.org/wiki/Science_fiction) [space opera](https://en.wikipedia.org/wiki/Space_opera) series.
-Its science/*sciencey* and technology/*techy* facts and ideas depend a lot on your having read "[The Last Watch](#the_last_watch_j_s_dewes)."
-Cavalon Mercer, the *over-educated* grandson of an *evil monarch*, who can build a warp drive from scratch... and Adequin Rake, former commander of the Argus, led efforts to find the materials and talent that they escape the edge of the universe.
+The first quarter of this book isn't as fast-paced as the first volume of "The Divide" [sci-fi](https://en.wikipedia.org/wiki/Science_fiction) [space opera](https://en.wikipedia.org/wiki/Space_opera) series.
+A lot of its science/*sciencey* and technology/*techy* facts and ideas depend a lot on your having read "[The Last Watch](#the_last_watch_j_s_dewes)."
+Cavalon Mercer, the *over-educated* grandson of an *evil monarch*, who can build a start-powered power plant for a jump drive from scratch... and Adequin Rake, former commander of the Argus, led efforts to find the materials and talent that they use to escape The Edge of the universe.
+This story adds a lot to what we know about a suite of core characters in this series.
+They search/fight for fuel and escape for the 4000 lives on their 300 year old ship, finding unexpected allies along the way.

 ...This is also another ready-for-streaming novel.